 Lake Tahoe Community College is approved for certification of students eligible to receive educational assistance from the Department of Veterans Affairs (DVA).
 Students eligible to receive DVA benefits must be enrolled in a program leading to a certificate, Associate of Arts degree, or classes appropriate for transfer.

-New student orientation is your chance to get to know Lake Tahoe Community College and to learn about the information, resources, and tools you need to be successful.
+Taking part in a new student orientation is your chance to get to know Lake Tahoe Community College and to learn about the information, resources, and tools you need to be successful.

 We offer an Online Orientation for students.